 A computer consisting of DNA strands placed in a test tube is capable of performing calculations on the square root of numbers up to 900.

-“And nothing, even so astonishes”.
+“And nothing, it amazes even so”.

 The DNA computer can calculate the square root of the numbers 1, 4, 9, 16, 25 and so on up to 900.